All Episodes

 NBC would give you a big sale on that.

-And that's why they're firing everybody and booting everybody out of there, because they want to stream it down for a sale.
+And that's why they're firing everybody and booting everybody out of there because they want to stream it down for a sale.

 CBS has basically surrendered.

-I understand that's where it's going.
+That's where it's going.

-Trump library is going in Hannity's backyard.
+Trump Library is going in Hannity's backyard.

 That's how big a backyard he has.